-With many teens already planning their summer travels, we’d like to share our top tips on how to have a fun, safe, and successful summer abroad.
-No matter where in the world you are going, from Australia to traveling around the USA, these tips will be sure to get you through your summer of overseas adventures without a hitch.
+With many teens already planning their summer travels, we’d like to share our top tips on how to have a fun, safe, and successful summer.
+No matter where in the world you are going, from Australia to Wyoming, these tips will be sure to get you through your summer of global adventures without a hitch.

 Keep Your Glass Half Full

 We’ve said it once, and we’ll say it again (and again…and again)…drinking enough water throughout your travels is important to staying healthy.
 As mentioned in how to survive international flights, it’s best to start your trip on the right foot by staying hydrated during your flights.
 This will ensure that you don’t arrive at your destination feeling anymore “meh” than necessary (let’s be honest – jet-lag is enough to deal with upon arrival).
 It is also the summer in many destinations, so hot weather means that you need to drink even more water than you might usually drink at home.
 So make sure that you remember your water bottle when you go on your hike through the Cinque Terre!

 Happy Feet, Happy Traveler